 - Meet the AprilAire Healthy Air System™.
 Designed to introduce healthy, fresh air into your home, this system is comprised of 3 components.
 When used together, create an environment filled with Healthy Air and effective virus protection.
 This system can simultaneously introduce fresh air ventilation, air filtration, and humidity control into your home.

 - Fresh air ventilation brings in fresh air while sending dirty air out.
 This system helps dilute and remove contaminants that linger in the air.

-- Air filtration, along with our MERV 16 air filters, provide the highest rate of effectiveness by capturing 96%* of airborne particles the size of viruses.
+- Air filtration, along with our MERV 16 air filters, provides the highest rate of effectiveness by capturing 98%* of airborne viruses.

 *Contaminants removed based on air passing through the filtering system.

 Note: AprilAire products are not intended to cure or treat any known airborne diseases.
 They can help in the reduction of airborne virus particles indoors.